Before the hearing

 Option 2.
 Apply for a judicial review

-A judicial review happens through the Court of Queen’s Bench.
+A judicial review happens through the Court of King’s Bench.
 The Court cannot reverse or change an appeal panel decision, however they can decide if the panel:

 - acted within its legal authority